- Level 2

 Course Benefits: Sepsis Awareness Training

-This Sepsis Awareness Training course will help you learn how to spot sepsis early and know what to do.
+This Sepsis Awareness Course will help you learn how to spot sepsis early and know what to do.
 Here are some of the main benefits:

 - Learn how to spot the signs of sepsis in adults and children.